erdogant/bnlearn/docs/source/Installation.rst

   Install pgmpy.

-Deactivate and then activate your environment because it can occur that the package is not directly recognized.
+Deactivate and then activate your environment if the packages are not recognized.

 .. code-block:: console